madeofpendletonwool/PinePods/README.md

 - [x] Speed up database queries (Indexing added to episodes and podcasts)
 - [x] Check local downloads if already downloaded
 - [x] Allow description view on podcasts not added
+- [x] Configure some kind of auto-refresh feature - Refreshes now on first boot and once every hour

 ### Pre-beta version